Finally, the choice has been made from among several senior home care providers, and it is time for the new caregiver service to begin.

-Sleep: Will the senior sleep or rest while the caregiver is there?
+- Sleep: Will the senior sleep or rest while the caregiver is there?
 If naps are taken, where and when do they occur?
 Are there any special things that should be done to help get the senior ready to sleep?

-Bathroom and hygiene assistance: What type of assistance does the senior need to use the restroom, or does he or she remain independent?
+- Bathroom and hygiene assistance: What type of assistance does the senior need to use the restroom, or does he or she remain independent?
 Types of assistance needed may include help with getting on or off the toilet, removing clothes, wiping, washing hands, etc. Will the caregiver assist with bathing?
 Detailed instructions should be included.

-In addition, senior home care providers should be made aware of any foods, drinks or other medications that the senior should not have in conjunction with a medication.
-For example, a senior on thyroid medication may need to avoid soy, walnuts and other foods within several hours of taking certain medications.
+- The caregiver should also be made aware of any foods, drinks, or other medications that the senior should not have in conjunction with a medication.
+For example, a senior on thyroid medication may need to avoid soy, walnuts, and other foods within several hours of taking certain medications.

-Does the senior have a daily routine that is important, like reading the newspaper over breakfast or a TV program that cannot be missed?
+- Does the senior have a daily routine that is important, like reading the newspaper over breakfast or a TV program that cannot be missed?
 Does the senior prefer to talk, or to be left alone?
 Are there any indoor exercises that the senior does, or should be encouraged to be doing?

-Outside activities: Does the senior like to venture outside to go for a walk, to work in the garden, or to take a car ride?
+- Outside activities: Does the senior like to venture outside to go for a walk, to work in the garden, or to take a car ride?
 What types of places might he or she want to go – parks, stores, museums – and should particularly outings be encouraged or discouraged?
 Does the senior walk independently or need to be reminded to use a cane or walker when going out of the house?

-Contacts: Leave a list with the names, phone numbers, availability and relationship of people the senior or their caregiver can contact to answer a question the senior cannot, in case of emergency or for social calls or visits.
+- Contacts: Leave a list with the names, phone numbers, availability and relationship of people the senior or their caregiver can contact to answer a question the senior cannot, in case of emergency or for social calls or visits.
 Also include contact information for all doctors and other health care professionals.